 Johnson, Paul Brett.
 Fearless Jack.
 New York: Margaret K. McElderry, 2001.
 N. pag.
 This picture book begins, Back some time ago when folks still had to worry about giants and wild unicorns and such, there was an old woman and her son, Jack.
 After he kills ten yellow jackets at a whack, Jack is recruited for killing some animals that are terrorizing a town.
 The mayor gets him to go after a boar, a bear, and a unicorn.
 He intends to take off instead of facing wild varmints, as they are called in oral versions, until a combination of luck and quick thinking enables him to overcome each beast as he encounters it.
 Jack in Johnson's illustrations is a young boy, a Tom Sawyer type, with a dog at his side whose expressions react to each incident.
 The end sets up Jack's next encounter with a giant (in Jack Outwits the Giants, Johnson's next book).
-Reader's theater script available at Johnson's web site.
+(Reader's theater script formerly available at Johnson's web site, but Johnson died in 2011.)
+Johnson's Jack Outwits the Giants is a featured youth book in the Roanoke Valley Reads progam in Fall 2013.

 Chase, Richard.
 "Jack and the Varmints."
 The Jack Tales.
 Boston: Houghton, 1943. pp. 58-66.
 With three drawings by Berkeley Williams, Jr. of Jack confronting a "big wild hog," a unicorn, and a lion.
 Chase (like Roberts, below) cites type 1640, The Brave Tailor, although this version has no giants.
 Jack kills seven butterflies with a paddle he has thoughtlessly whittled.
 After his belt saying "Strong man Jack killed seven at a whack" attracts the King, he earns thousands of dollars by defeating these fierce animals through trickery.
 He goes home with "a whole pile of money down in his old ragged overhall pocket" (although he is a young man in a suit in the illustrations).
 The tale ends, "And the last time I went down there Jack was still rich, and I don't think he's worked any yet."
 Carl Lindahl (see below) notes that Chase's version has more details about Jack being a lazy braggart than other versions from the Hicks-Harmon family.
 This tale is reprinted in Lechner, Judith V. Allyn & Bacon Anthology of Traditional Literature.
 New York: Pearson/Allyn & Bacon, 2004. pp. 135-37.